Clovis I: Relations with the Visigoths

 In 507 Clovis was allowed by the magnates of his realm to invade the remaining threat of the Kingdom of the Visigoths.
 King Alaric had previously tried to establish a cordial relationship with Clovis by serving him the head of exiled Syagrius on a silver plate in 486 or 487.
 However, Clovis was no longer able to resist the temptation to move against the Visigoths, for many Catholics under Visigoth yoke were unhappy and implored Clovis to make a move.
 But just to be absolutely certain about retaining the loyalties of the Christians under Visigoths, Clovis ordered his troops to omit raiding and plunder, for this was not a foreign invasion, but a liberation.

 Armorici assisted him in defeating the Visigothic kingdom of Toulouse in the Battle of Vouillé in 507, eliminating Visigothic power in Gaul.
 The battle added most of Aquitaine to Clovis's kingdom and resulted in the death of the Visigothic king Alaric II.

 According to Gregory of Tours, following the battle the Byzantine Emperor Anastasius I made Clovis a patrician and honorary consul.

 Unifying the Franks

 Following the Battle of Vouillé, Clovis eliminated all his possible rivals, including the other Frankish kings who ruled alongside him.

 Sometime after 507, Clovis heard about Chararic's plan to escape from his monastic prison and had him murdered.
 Around the same time, Clovis convinced Prince Chlodoric to murder his father Sigobert, earning him his nickname as "Chlodoric the Parricide".
 Following the murder, Clovis betrayed Chlodoric and had his envoys strike him down.
 Sometime later, Clovis visited his old ally Ragnachar in Cambrai.
-Following his conversion to Christianity in 508, many of Clovis' pagan retainers had defected to Ragnachar's side, making him a political threat.
+Following his conversion to Christianity in 508, many of Clovis's pagan retainers had defected to Ragnachar's side, making him a political threat.
 Ragnachar denied Clovis's entry, prompting Clovis to make a move against him.
 He bribed Ragnachar's retainers and executed him alongside his brother Ricchar.